ethancd/memory_grid/README.md

-# Rememberall
+# Memory Grid

 A kickass memory game brought to you by Ethan Dickinson and the good folks at Solum.

 ### Project Description:

-Let's have some fun and implement a game called Memory Grid.
 The game starts by presenting a grid (N by M grid) with a subset of the elements highlighted to the end user.

 After a brief time, the grid will be flipped over, with all the elements reset and no longer highlighted.